 • Support the development of further in region value-add manufacturing.

-The purpose of the Pūtake Whakatupu project is the development of a series of Market Opportunity Reports that assess economic pathways for optimising land use and creating value-added products in the region.
+The purpose of the Pūtake Whakatupu project was the development of a series of Market Opportunity Reports that assess economic pathways for optimising land use and creating value-added products in the region.

 Pūtake Whakatupu has undertaken in-depth engagement with key stakeholders, including landowners, local farmers, growers, and associated manufacturing sectors.

 This engagement took place through a survey of interested parties to help build a picture of the current primary industries and associated manufacturing landscape in Northland.
-Following the survey, four workshops were held across the region in November 2024 to facilitate further discussions and gather insights to feed into the Market Opportunity Reports.
+Following the survey, four workshops were held across the region in November 2024 to facilitate further discussions.

 PROJECT BACKGROUND DOCUMENTS